 - Attainable: Is your goal challenging, yet attainable?

-- Relevant: Is your goal clearly linked to your values?
+- Relevant: Is your goal clearly linked to your values/what matters most?

 - Time bound: By what date will you accomplish your goal?